 - 4. Clarify the risk management process

-Each of the Group companies conducts risk management that responds to the risk profile and size of each business in accordance with the abovementioned basic policies.
-The Risk Management Department and responsible departments for each risk within Daiwa Securities Group Inc. monitor Group companies, and report the risk exposures and issues concerning the risk management system to the Group Risk Management Committee.
-This is a sub-committee of the Executive Management Committee of Daiwa Securities Group Inc., and it undertakes discussions and makes decisions about reported issues.
+Each of the Group companies conducts risk management suited to the risk profile and size of each business in accordance with the basic policies related to risk management.
+The Risk Management Department and responsible departments for each risk within Daiwa Securities Group Inc. monitor the risk management systems and risk status of Group companies.
+The risk status of Group companies grasped through such monitoring, as well as their risk management issues, is reported to the CRO as necessary.
+The CRO gives directions to address the risk management system, risk status, and other issues for each company, verifies the effects of risk management systems, and conducts reviews if necessary according to the business scale and characteristics and risk status of each company.
+The risk status and other issues of Group companies are reported to the Group Risk Management Committee, which is a sub-committee of the Executive Management Committee of Daiwa Securities Group Inc. The committee deliberates and decides on policies on risk management and specific measures.
+The Board of Directors verifies the effects of risk management systems through deliberation and decisions on RAF-related matters.
 In addition, major Group companies regularly hold risk management meetings in order to strengthen their risk management systems.

 Types of Risks to Be Managed / Managing Major Risks